 It is illegal for an employer to make sexual conduct a condition or term of employment, to base employment decisions on such conduct, or to permit sexual conduct that unreasonably interferes with an employee's work performance or creates an intimidating, hostile or offensive work environment.
 Lewd comments, unwanted touching, displays of sexual objects or photographs, or offensive cartoons or drawings may constitute sexual harassment when they interfere with an individual's work performance.

 Most employers have procedures for reporting sexual discrimination, but these cases can still be difficult for an affected employee to address.
 Sometimes legal action becomes necessary when an employer takes a discriminatory position against a female or male employee based on sex.
 Speaking with an experienced employment law attorney can help you to protect your rights and to pursue a proper remedy if you've been the victim of discrimination.
-You can get started today with a free legal evaluation of your particular claim.

 Contact a qualified employment discrimination attorney to make sure your rights are protected.